DataBooth/tech_blog/decorators/arg_from_file.md

 - **Keep Code Clean and Readable**: Separate core logic from auxiliary features.
 - **Enhance Flexibility**: Easily modify or extend functionality as requirements evolve.

-💡 **Example: `arg_from_file` Decorator**
+💡 **Custom Decorator**

-Let's take a look at a practical example: the `arg_from_file` decorator.
-Imagine you have several functions that take string inputs, but sometimes these strings are stored in files.
-Instead of writing code to read from files every time, you can use the `arg_from_file` decorator to handle this for you automatically.
+In this tech blog, we look at a practical example: our custom `arg_from_file` decorator.
 With this decorator, any function can seamlessly accept either a direct string or a file path containing the string.
 It's a simple yet elegant solution that saves time and effort!

 🚀 **Why This Matters in Analytics**